mongodb/specifications/source/auth/auth.rst

 - ``refreshToken``: An optional refresh token that can be used to fetch new access tokens.

+The signature of the callback is up to the driver's discretion.
+Drivers MAY use a single callback API for both callback types or separate callback APIs for each callback type.
+Drivers MUST ensure that additional optional input parameters and return values can be added to the callback signature in the future without breaking backward compatibility.

-An example callback API that supports the human callback might look like:
+An example human callback API might look like:

 .. code:: typescript